GACHA-IR/.github/profile/README.md

 ## Hi there 👋

-**Here are some ideas to get you started:**

-* 🙋‍♀️ Gacha.IR is a team that provides infos and tools to the players of Wuthering Waves And another Gacha games.
+**🙋‍♀️ Gacha.IR is a team that provides infos and tools to the players of Wuthering Waves And another Gacha games.**

 ## 👩‍💻 Members of Gacha.ir